LauraK0/Wordbreaker/README.md

 - game should restart with a new word randomly allocated as the winning word
 - a record should be kept of the players progress containing how many times they've played and if the guessed the word correctly and how many attempts it took

+## Development

+It was built with the [Random Word Api](https://random-word-api.herokuapp.com/) to generate a random word and the [Free Dictionary API](https://dictionaryapi.dev/) to check if the word is valid.

+An issue occurs as sometimes the random word generated is not found in the free dictionary API and the user can never win.

+Alternative to Free dictionary API was to get all words from the Random Word API and then check the guessed word against this.
+This will be a huge data dump and will take a long time to fetch and will likely slow down the application.